 For egg development stage determination, duplicate tag and place in vial prefilled with Bouin’s solution.
 Extract a sub-sample (~10 eggs) from the middle of the egg mass and place in vial for a minimum of 3 days and examine under microscope according to Moriyasu and Lanteigne.
 1998) (Figures 3 and 4).

-Still under the fume hood, measure the abdomen width and abdomen height (Figures 5 and 6) for each egg mass with a Vernier caliper.
+Still under the fume hood, measure the abdomen width (largest part of the abdomen) and abdomen height (4 segments, not taking the rounded extremities) (Figures 5 and 6) for each egg mass with a Vernier caliper.

 After excess formalin has been absorbed for 10 minutes, weigh combined mass of eggs, abdominal setae and abdominal flap. *Remove any gonad, is present before weighing* (Figure 7).

 Separate abdominal setae (8), egg clusters (eggs attached to pleopods, 8) and the abdominal flap, making sure no eggs remain on flap or setae.
 Starting with the most proximal seta and alternating to the associated egg cluster will help separate the sections (Figures 8, 9 and 10).
+To ensure constant separation of setaes and egg clusters, cut the egg cluster at the base of the main pleopod using scissors.

 Weigh egg clusters and place in fish net (with stitching on the outside of the net for easier egg collection, Figures 11 and 12) with original tag.
 Rinse with running water for at least 30 minutes (Figure 13).
 Note time.

 Weigh 8 setae then abdominal flap.
-Place the abdominal flap and setae in fume hood to dry then discard.
+Place the abdominal flap and setae in fume hood to dry for at least 24 hours then discard.
 Repeat with other egg masses.

-After eggs have been rinsed for at least 30 minutes, collect eggs, making sure no eggs remain on fish net (Figure 14).
+After eggs have been rinsed for at least 30 minutes, note time and collect eggs, making sure no eggs remain on fish net (Figure 14).
 Place eggs and tag in a small paper cup and dry in oven at temperatures between 55ºC and 60ºC for a minimum of 48 hours (Figure 15).

 Once dry (Figure 16), weigh egg mass before removal of pleopods from clusters.